developershomes/DataEngineeringProblems/Problem 4/README.md

-# Problems 3 -> Difference between total number of cities and distinct cities
+# Problems 4 -> Get Shortest and Longest City Name

-Find the difference between the total number of CITY entries in the table and the number of distinct CITY entries in the table.
+Query the two cities in STATION with the shortest and longest CITY names, as well as their respective lengths (i.e.: number of characters in the name).
+If there is more than one smallest or largest city, choose the one that comes first when ordered alphabetically.
 The STATION table is described as follows:

-Problem Difficulty Level : Easy
+Problem Difficulty Level : Hard

 Data Structure